-In today’s installment of our rapid developer profile series, we’re featuring Joppe van Gisbergen, Mendix Consultant at Bizzomate.
+In today’s maker profile, we’re featuring Joppe van Gisbergen, Mendix Consultant at Bizzomate.
 In this story, you’ll hear how Joppe made the leap from Taxi driver to rapid developer, without any formal background in development.

 After high school, I studied public administration at Tilburg University.
 After a few years, I realized that I wasn’t interested in pursuing that field of study and started working.
 I had a series of small jobs, including working as a bus driver and then as a taxi driver.
 Last August I made the decision to quit University.

 I was always interested in IT though, and I was always fiddling around with technology.
 Because of this, a friend suggested that I should take a look at the Mendix App Platform and apply for a job at Bizzomate, which is using the platform to create applications for their customers.

 Instantly I decided to give it a try, creating a small application based on my experience with taxi companies.
 I made a fleet management application and sent it to Bizzomate together with a job application.
 I was very happy when I was invited to come into the Bizzomate office for an interview.
 After creating another small Mendix application and working through a business case example based on the application, I was offered a job at Bizzomate.

 2. How did you ramp up?

 I started by taking Mendix’s online course.
 While I didn’t have any development experience, I have always had an analytical way of reviewing problems which helped a lot.
 At the beginning, it was of course a challenge to understand how a complex application fits together with all its different components.
 To me, this was more of a general development hurdle, rather than something specific to Mendix.

 Once I understood how an application is built (such as the associations between data entities), I was able to figure out how they worked in Mendix.
 The Business Modeler, for example, was pretty easy for me to use.
 I built my first application within three days – this was a huge eye opener into the possibilities with Mendix!